AppsFlyer/donkey/README.md

 Base name:  `<:metrics-prefix>.pools.worker.vert.x-worker-thread`

-- `queue-delay` - A Timer measuring the duration of the delay to obtain the resource, i.e the wait time in the queue
+- `queue-delay` - A Timer measuring the duration of the delay to obtain the resource, i.e. the wait time in the queue
 - `queue-size` - A Counter of the actual number of waiters in the queue
 - `usage` - A Timer measuring the duration of the usage of the resource
 - `in-use` - A count of the actual number of resources used